Date of Award

 Treating the pC16TVB aggregate as a whole, its adsorption onto oxide nanoparticles surfaces has been analyzed, extended from a previous flat surface adsorption work.
 Aided by hydrophobic dyes as molecular trackers, the adsorbed thickness has been proven to be a function of the surface curvature, with less curve surface adsorbs more material.
 The dye loading remains intact after the adsorption, enabling the use of the aggregate as a delivery vehicle for hydrophobic materials in aqueous solution.
 The resulting adsorption of pC16TVB aggregate onto SiO2 surfaces has a core-shell sphere structure.
 Unlike for flat surfaces, in which the adsorption mechanism has been shown previously to consist of two main steps, with some dissociated surfactant molecules adsorbing head first via electrostatic attraction with the surface to create hydrophobic anchor points for further aggregate adsorption, the high bending energy cost and the low aggregate concentration (relative to the total sphere surface area) suspend the adsorption after the initial surfactant adsorption step

 Lam, Viet Duy, "Structure of Rod-like Polyelectrolyte-Surfactant Aggregates in Solution and in Adsorbed Layers" (2011).
 Dissertations.
-Paper 69.
+69.